 - 3/4 cup heavy whipping cream

-- In a saucepan, combine sugar and water.
+- Before serving cheesecake, combine sugar and water in saucepan.
 Cook over medium-low heat until sugar is dissolved.
 Bring to a boil over medium-high heat; cover and boil for 2 minutes.
 Uncover; boil until mixture is golden brown and a candy thermometer reads 300° (hard-cracked stage), about 8 minutes.

 Originally published as Caramel Cashew Cheesecake in Taste of Home's Holiday & Celebrations Cookbook Annual 2001, p88